tnikolop/OF_Particle_Life/README.md

+# Particle Life Simulator
  A simple program to simulate primitive Artificial Life using simple rules of attraction or repulsion among atom-like particles, producing complex self-organzing life-like patterns.

 This is the new version of Particle Life using Open Frameworks

-TO DO:
+### TO DO:
 - Better Thread Management
 - Better GUI

+### BUG FIXES
 - if all 3 of the same color radius is 0 then fps drops dramatically
+- ta threads krasaroun se xamhlo arithmo se tyxaies stigmes

-TO ADD:
+### TO ADD:
-- Change each individual color-color range
+-- Change each individual color-color range
 - Save / Load Settings
 - Extra Colors
 - 3D version

-INSATLLATION:
+### INSATLLATION:
 - https://openframeworks.cc/download/ Downlaod
 - https://openframeworks.cc/setup/linux-install/ Follow steps
 -If you see the following error: